PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 08:47:07
+Last updated: 2024-04-06 08:48:59
-Random Quote: Welcome to the church of MathologyToday I'd like to talk about prime numbers and why they give us joy. - Sheldon
+Random Quote: I wish you could live to see the world we make. - Arthur Harrow